Cluna-18/Cluna-18.github.io/index.md

-# Link Bubble
+# What is Link Bubble?

-What is Link Bubble?
-It is a web based dynamic community space for interacting and sharing content.
+LinkBubble is a dynamic social media platform designed to foster community interaction through user-generated content.
+The website allows users to create profiles, share posts, connect with friends, and join interest-based communities.
+It features real-time interactions and a clean, user-friendly interface.

 ## What features are included
 - Account creation/login